| |

 income apartments.

-Since the last years of the 20ch century, group
+Since the last years of the 20th century, a group of creative

-artists have continued the search for Mexico's own modern archirecture, including Agustin Hernández (1924-) with the use
+artists have continued the search for Mexico's own modern architecture, including Agustin Hernández (1924-) with the use

 of pre-Hispanic forms in the Military Academy (1985); Ricardo